kaicarver/scrape/bears.md

 <https://towardsdatascience.com/fantastic-and-straightforward-image-classification-with-fastai-library-for-pytorch-30c3380ac284>

 Wow, that's a popular technique...
-No wonder Jeremy now suggests using the Bing API and suggests that non-API techniques would be against the terms of service of the search engine, though techniques can be found online...
+No wonder Jeremy now suggests using the Bing API.
+He says in his lecture that non-API techniques would be against the terms of service of the search engine, but he does mention techniques can readily be found online...

 Anyway, at least in that last article I see an image of what the resulting CSV is supposed to look like...
 OK so we want URLs of the original image hosted by the indexed sites.
 We don't want to use Google's thumbnails, though I bet they would work OK too.
 But ok let's go for the originals.